Minor python optimisations

 return total

-return [factorial(x) for idx, x in enumerate(range(0, num+1)) if (idx == 0 or idx % filter_num != 0)]
+return [factorial_loop(x) for idx, x in enumerate(range(0, num+1)) if (idx == 0 or idx % filter_num != 0)]

-The obvious solution should be to use numpy or math factorial implementations but we can also try to improve the algorithm itself e.g. update factorial_list to use the previously generated factorial rather than regenerating it from scratch:
+We can also try to improve the algorithm itself e.g. update factorial_list to use the previously generated factorial rather than regenerating it from scratch:

 1